Azure/azure-sdk-for-js/sdk/core/core-http-client-xhr/README.md

 # Azure Core HttpClients library for JavaScript

-This package provides API to create instances that implements `HttpClient` interface used in Azure SDK client libraries.
+This package provides API to create `XMLHTTPRequest`-based HTTP clients that implements `HttpClient` interface used in Azure SDK client libraries.

 ## Getting started